Charles Newman Community Garden

 Newman Park Community Garden is a sub-committee of the Charleston Community Centre.

-The Garden has an open policy and members are free to come and go to work on various garden projects as required
+The Garden has an open policy and members are free to come and go to work on various garden projects as required.
+You must be a member of the Charleston Community Centre to cover you under our volunteer insurance.
+Please make sure you always wear suitable footwear, and a hat in summer.

 NPCG committee meets 4th Sunday 9.30 - 12.00 depending on weather and activity.